-In this module, we will discuss Picom which is probably the most popular Compositor for Linux.
-Compositors in Linux responsible for assigning each window a buffer to render to.
-Each frame of each running application goes through the compositor, which is responsible for outputting each buffer onto a display once it has been put into a single final image.
-A compositor can also add extra features like blur, transparency, shadows and animation which adds to the aesthetic feel of the desktop.
+This module will discuss Picom, probably the most popular Compositor for Linux.
+Compositors in Linux are responsible for assigning each window a buffer to render.
+Each frame of each running application goes through the compositor, responsible for outputting each buffer onto a display once it has been put into a single final image.
+A compositor can also add extra features like blur, transparency, shadows, and animation, which adds to the aesthetic feel of the desktop.

 What is Picom?

-Picom helps us customize our window appearances and behaviour.
-Usually, the Window Managers don’t enable these by default and in order to facilitate that, we need external compositors.
+Picom helps us customize our window appearances and behavior.
+Usually, the Window Managers don’t enable these by default; we need external compositors to facilitate that.

-Picom is also very instrumental when it comes to fixing screen tearing issues, something earlier compositors struggled with.
+Picom is also instrumental in fixing screen tearing issues, something earlier compositors struggled with.

-You can chose the which ever version you decide according to your preferences and install it.
+You can choose whichever version you decide according to your preferences and install it.